h0ngxuanli/AIPI-540-NLP/README.md

 - `app.py`: The main application file - launches streamlit application that interfaces with the dockerized weaviate container.
 - `docker-compose.yml`: The Docker Compose file for setting up the project environment on Windows.
 - `docker-compose_1.yml`: The Docker Compose file for setting up the project environment on Mac.
-- `requirementsc.txt`: The requirements file for the project.
+- `requirements.txt`: The requirements file for the project.
-- `session_state.py`: A frontend helper script for app.py for managing session state in streamlit.

 ## Overall Architecture